alexforencich/verilog-ethernet/README.md

 interface, along with tag value.
 Use with axis_frame_join_N to form a single monolithic frame from multiple monitored points with the same trigger.

+### axis_tap module

+AXI stream tap module.
+Used to make a copy of an AXI stream bus without affecting the bus.
+Back-pressure on the output results in truncated frames with tuser set.

+### axis_tap_64 module

+AXI stream tap module with tkeep signal.
+Used to make a copy of an AXI stream bus without affecting the bus.
+Back-pressure on the output results in truncated frames with tuser set.

 ### ll_axis_bridge module

 LocalLink to AXI stream bridge.